A Saint Who Levels Up Through Necromancy

 [A spell that imbues bone with mana and manipulates it by the user's will.]

-It hurt enough to bring tears welling to his eyes.
+It hurt enough to bring tears welling up in his eyes.
 He’d have been better off just passing out.

 Damn it.
 To think I’d be doing this again.

-At the feeling of the folds of his brain being stretched smooth, his teeth ground together on their own.
+As the folds of his brain stretched smooth, his teeth ground together of their own accord.

-The problem was that his power was grounded in the System.
+The trouble was that his power was grounded in the System.

 At my level, I can’t be free of the rules the System sets.